 Learning, reasoning and self-correction lies at the heart of strong AI and is being used to improve manufacturing processes (Figure 1), advance scientific research and transform customer services through the use of big data.
 This enhancement of products, processes and decisions is already having an impact on companies' financials today.

 The effects of AI are therefore being felt at a pan-regional and cross-sectoral level.
 By way of two examples, AI is being used in agriculture to optimise seed planting, fertilisation and irrigation, while in finance it is being used to automate trading, identify credit risk and bolster fraud detection services.

 Yet AI remains in its infancy and its true impact through quantum computing is still relatively unknown.

 Using and developing AI

 For investors looking at the impact of AI today, three sectors stand out: eCommerce, technology and healthcare.

-In the technology sector, AI is being used to enhance a number of key business components, including image recognition, cloud storage services, cognitive computer systems and language processing tools.
+In the technology sector, AI is being used to enhance a number of key business components, including the use of image recognition.
+Examples of this include intelligent thermal imaging cameras in the context of Covid-19 screening at airports, cloud storage services and obstacle recognition technology used by automatic breaking systems in cars.

-Turning to healthcare and as discussed in our Silver Economy Investment Views, medtech devices are deploying AI in order to improve monitoring and diagnostics.
+Turning to healthcare, medtech devices are deploying AI in order to improve monitoring and diagnostics.
+An example of this is the detection of infections on the lungs via CT scans.
 Meanwhile, AI has been used to accelerate drug development and clinical research at reduced costs.

 The future of AI